arongeo/shorturl/README.md

 # shorturl
-an url shortener written in python im pretty new to this open-source platform thing
+an url shortener written in python, im pretty new to this open-source platform thing, so please dont expect much